kimamovic21/udemy-reactjs-testing-course-johnsmilga/04-mock-service-worker/README.md

 src/hooks/usePosts.ts

-if you don't believe me that the data is fetched from the mock, you can check the console log in the `usePosts` hook
+- If you don't believe me that the data is fetched from the mock, you can check the console log in the `usePosts` hook

 ```ts
 const { data } = await axios.get<Post[]>(API_URL);